Home » Blog » Skin & Beauty Nutrition » The Connection Between Iron Deficiency and Skin Pigmentation

 • Peau d’orange skin texture, especially on the thighs and buttocks.

-Woman examining her iron deficiency skin pigmentation in the mirror
+Woman looking at skin pigmentation in a mirror

 Managing Iron Deficiency